Skip to main content

 What can be part of a change set?

 Whenever a draft is created, it is automatically assigned to a change set and all edits are made within that change set.
 A screencast showing how a new draft is added to a Change Set.
-A Change Set can consist of one standalone entity, or multiple related entities.
-You can add entities using the plus symbol on the left hand side, where you can choose to add an existing entity or create a new one.
+A Change Set can consist of one standalone entity or multiple related entities.
+Add entities using the plus symbol, where you can add an existing entity or create a new one.

 • Adding an existing draft entity will move it to this change set.